LiquidJay/codesample-1/README.txt

-*A sample for submit by title level was only created
+*A sample for submit by Product Level was created only

 Deal Pricing Assignment